mikicz/django-saas-schemas-talk/slides.md

 # Tenants in Saas

-- A common concept in a SaaS is a tenant
+- A common concept in SaaS is a tenant
 - For example, each customer of Xelix is a tenant
 - Infrastructure is shared between tenants

 ---

-# Let's build a tenant app
+# Let's build a SaaS app

 - We want to sell to multiple companies
 - Our core business is to find duplicates between invoices